-The right kind of noodles to use are Asian chow mein noodles or Shanghai noodles, yellow noodles meant for stir frying.
+The right kind of noodles to use are Asian chow mein noodles, yellow noodles meant for stir frying.

 Chow mein noodles are moist and springy and absorb the garlic flavor and oil/butter well.
 The right kind of noodles makes a HUGE difference.

-How do I know they are chow mein or Shanghai noodles?
+How do I know they are chow mein noodles?

 It will say so on the package and the main ingredients are whole wheat flour, eggs, oil, and yellow food coloring.
-Look in the fridge section of your local Asian grocery store for fresh, pre-cooked chow mein or Shanghai noodles as they will be easier to work with.
+Look in the fridge section of your local Asian grocery store for fresh, pre-cooked chow mein as they will be easier to work with.